Sony’s Xperia 5 boasts wireless support for Dualshock 4 controllers

 Display

 The Xperia 5’s HDR-compatible display has an ultra-wide 21:9 aspect ratio, the same designed to show films shot in CinemaScope and the modern anamorphic format 2.29:1.
-As with Xperia displays before it, it draws on Sony’s Bravia TV technologies for “improved” contrast, color, and clarity.
+As with Xperia displays before it, this one draws on Sony’s Bravia TV technologies for “improved” contrast, color, and clarity.

 So what’s the big deal with 21:9?
 Well, Sony Mobile says it’s collaborating with Sony Pictures Entertainment to bring films and TV shows shot in native 2.29:1 to the Xperia 5 without letterboxing (the black bars that fill out content that’s been squeezed into a 16:9 screen).
-Moreover, the company says it’s in talks with game developers such as Epic Games, Gameloft, and Tencent to optimize titles like Fortnite, Asphalt 9, and Arena Valor for the added real estate.
+Moreover, the company says it’s in talks with such game developers as Epic Games, Gameloft, and Tencent to optimize titles like Fortnite, Asphalt 9, and Arena Valor for the added real estate.

 Cameras

-The Xperia 5’s other headliners are the cameras, without a doubt.
+The Xperia 5’s other headliners are without a doubt the cameras.
 Sony jumped on the three-sensor bandwagon earlier this year with the Xperia 1, following in the footsteps of Huawei, LG, Samsung, and others.
-The module here is largely identical, save its physical position — it’s moved from top-of-center to the left corner, a few millimeters away from the embossed Sony logo.
+The module here is largely identical, save its physical position — it has moved from top of center to the left corner, a few millimeters away from the embossed Sony logo.

 A wide-angle 12-megapixel 1/2.6-inch Exmor RS for mobile sensor (behind a f/1.6 aperture, 26-millimeter lens) with optical image stabilization, electronic image stabilization, and dual photo diode tech handles the bulk of picture-snapping, while a 12-megapixel 1/3.4-inch sensor (behind an f/2.4 aperture, 52-millimeter lens) featuring optical zoom with optical image stabilization captures subjects’ finer details from a distance.
 The last in the trifecta — a super-wide-angle 12-megapixel 1/3.4-inch sensor (with a 1.55 μm behind an f/2.4 aperture and 16 mm lens) — squeezes image periphery into the frame.